Knowledge quiz

 How long does it take from when a drone egg is laid to him emerging?
 Why is this significant?

 When a queen has been introduced in a cage, when is it sensible to inspect it?
 Why / why not?
 After 2 - 7 days, opening the tab on the travel cage enables the bees to eat through the candy.
-After 48 hours, check that she has left the cage.
+48 hours later, check that she has left the cage.
 After this, some beekeepers say you should delay inspecting beyond ten days to reduce the chance of rejection.
 Others say to check for signs of supersedure.
 I reckon you an inspection after five.
 Seven would be a compromise.

 What could you do to encourage supersedure?
 Put a guarded QC in a queen-right colony.
 Clip one of the queen’s legs.
 Run two queen colones - mother and daughter together (after a vertical split).